menna890/web-scraping-jumia-noon/README.md

-##📌 Project Overview
+# 📌 Project Overview

 This project focuses on collecting and analyzing product data from two major e-commerce platforms: Jumia and Noon.
 The goal is to extract product information, clean and prepare the data, visualize price trends, and support further analysis or machine learning tasks.

-The project was completed as a team assignment, where each member had a specific role.
+This work was completed as a team assignment, and each member contributed to a specific part of the pipeline.

 👩‍💻 My Role in the Project

 I worked as part of the data team, and my main responsibility was the Web Scraping module.

-My contributions include:
+🔹 My Contributions

-✔ Web Scraping
+✔ 1.
+Web Scraping (Main Role)

-Implemented the scraping scripts for Jumia and Noon.
+Implemented scraping scripts for Jumia and Noon.

-Extracted key product features such as price, name, rating, discount, brand, and category.
+Extracted key product features (price, name, brand, rating, discount, category).

-Used tools such as Requests, BeautifulSoup, and Selenium when dynamic pages were needed.
+Used Requests, BeautifulSoup, and Selenium for dynamic pages.

-Wrote modular, reusable, and well-structured scraping code.
+Wrote clean, reusable, and modular scraping code.

-✔ Data Cleaning (Additional Capability)
+✔ 2.
+Data Cleaning (Additional Capability)

-Although my assigned role was web scraping, I also have the ability to:
+Although my official role was scraping, I also handled cleaning tasks:

-Clean raw data using Pandas and Regular Expressions
+Cleaned raw data using Pandas & Regex

-Handle missing values
+Fixed missing values

-Normalize inconsistent fields
+Normalized inconsistent formats

-Convert raw scraped data into a clean and usable DataFrame
+Converted raw scraped data into clean, structured DataFrames

-✔ Data Visualization (Additional Capability)
+✔ 3.
+Data Visualization (Additional Capability)

-I also contributed to visualization tasks, including:
+I also contributed to creating visual insights:

-Creating charts that show price distribution
+Price distribution charts

-Visualizing discounts and category comparisons
+Category and discount comparisons

-Using Matplotlib / Seaborn to highlight key insights
+Visualization using Matplotlib / Seaborn

+Highlighted important trends in the dataset

 🛠 Technologies Used